Cathodic Protection Testing

-Protection against corrosion increases the life of metallic fuel tank and lines.
+Protection against corrosion increases the life of metallic fuel tanks and lines.
 Corrosion protection also avoids catastrophic results that could be caused by a release of product from the lines and tanks.

 What Cathodic Protection Does

 Cathodic protection (CP) is an electrical method to avoid corrosion.
 CP uses the natural energy found in all metallic substances to protect underground tanks and lines from corroding.
 In simple terms, metal substances, known as anodes are buried in the ground next to the tank and lines.
 The anodes contain a high level of natural energy and are interconnected by a wire.
 The natural energy causes a flow of electricity through the soil, wire and buried metal.
 Over time the buried anodes completely dissolve into the soil which prevents corrosion from affecting the steel tank or lines.
 There are two types of CP systems: impressed current and sacrificial anode.
 Impressed current systems require an external power sources while sacrificial anode systems do not.

-Three Tips for Maintaining Your Cathodic Protection System & Extending its Working Life
+Three Tips for Maintaining Your Cathodic Protection System and Extending its Working Life

 1. Are you having regular inspections?

 Regular testing and inspection are recommended to make sure your system is working properly.
 Also, establishing a monitoring and log system can help with corrosion prevention efforts.

 Inspections and a planned maintenance schedule can also make sure you are compliant with the latest Federal regulations.
 There regulations also deem that your system must be tested “by a qualified cathodic protection tester within six months of installation and at least every three years thereafter,” according to the Environmental Protection Agency.